RilCritch/astronvim/.github/README.md

-# RilCritch's AstroNvim Congiration
+# RilCritch's AstroNvim Configuration

-Created using the user configuration template for [AstroNvim](https://github.com/AstroNvim/AstroNvim)
+Created using the user configuration template for [AstroNvim](https://github.com/AstroNvim/AstroNvim).

 ## Information

 #### Where to get the user configuration template

 This AstroNvim configuration was created using AstroNvim's user coniguration template.
-The user confiugration template information can be found [here](https://github.com/AstroNvim/user_example)
+The user confiugration template information can be found [here](https://github.com/AstroNvim/user_example).